Links

 - Heidi Evans's interview with Chris Arthur (89 KB PDF) from the Swansea Review

-- Lagan Press, Belfast, from whom Poetry Introductions 1 — co-authored by Chris Arthur, Adrian Fox, Matt Kirkham, Maria McManus & Francis O'Hare — can be purchased here
+- Lagan Press, Belfast, publishers of Poetry Introductions 1 — co-authored by Chris Arthur, Adrian Fox, Matt Kirkham, Maria McManus & Francis O'Hare

 - Irish PEN